 - Avoid fancy typefaces.
 Don’t depend upon bold font or large size to add nuances.
 Your recipient’s email reader may not have all the features that yours does.
 In a pinch, use asterisks to show *emphasis*.

-Rather than attaching a file that your reader will have to download and open in a separate program, you will probably get faster results if you just copy-paste the most important part of the document into the body of your message.
+Rather than forcing you reader to download an attachment and open it in a separate program, you will probably get faster results if you just copy-paste the most important part of the document into the body of your message.

 |To: All 1000 Employees